Introduction

 - Let it sit for a few minutes to penetrate the paint.

-Advanced Techniques for Natural Paint Removal
+Advanced Techniques for Using Natural Ingredients

 - Vinegar and Baking Soda Reaction: This combination creates a fizzy reaction that can help lift paint.

-- Apply vinegar to the stain first.
+- Start by applying vinegar to the stain.

 How Can You Prevent Damage to Your Jeans While Removing Paint?